Pocatello High School: History

-The school was constructed in late spring and summer of 1892 at a cost of $18, 281.
+The school was constructed in late spring and summer of 1892 at a cost of $18,281.
 According to the Bannock County Historical Society, the school was originally called West Side School, holding all grades in the same school.
 Pocatello High School was the most impressive building in the area during the early 1900s and on many occasions the school served as a town square where concerts and athletic contests were held.
 Two presidents of the United States spoke on the grounds of Pocatello High School, President Theodore Roosevelt in 1902 and William Howard Taft in 1908.
-John F. Kennedy would visit in 1962 and speak during a campaign trip.
+John F. Kennedy would visit in 1960 and speak during a campaign trip.

-In 1914, a fire started in the boiler room and the high school burnt completely to the ground.
-The school was rebuilt in exactly the same location.
+In 1914, a fire started in the boiler room and much of the interior of the high school was destroyed.
+The school was rebuilt using the shell of the damaged building.
 There were several minor additions to the school in 1901, 1903, 1916, and 1920.
-In 1939, the old school was remodeled and additions were made including a new gymnasium currently known as "the pit".
+In 1939 the old school was remodeled, adding the terra cotta facade over the original stone exterior, the north and south wings, and a new gymnasium currently known as "the Pit".
 In 1968, a fine arts addition was added and included choir, band, drama and art classrooms.
 Due to an concerns around energy efficiency, most large windows designed by architect Frank Paradice were boarded over and smaller energy conserving windows were added in 1981.
 In 1996 major renovations were added to the school which took three years to complete.
 These renovations included new floors, lights, sidewalks, heating system, and windows.
-A new gymnasium known as "the palace" was built in 2004.
+A new gymnasium known as "the Palace" was built in 2004.
 In 2019, a new ADA-accessible main entrance and remodeled administration offices were added to the school.
 A new science wing and catwalk between the two buildings was completed in 2021.

 Architect Frank H. Paradice, Jr., who moved to Pocatello around 1915, reportedly designed the high school, presumably the new construction one replacing the one destroyed by fire in 1914.

-In September 2016, Monsanto awarded a grant of $15,000 for the development of a hydroponic greenhouse for the roof of the Museum of Clean to teach students about green energy and how plants grow.
-Wind turbines and solar panels will generate power, such as to provide electricity for lights during the nighttime.
-It is part of a project involving the partnership of the high school with the museum.
-The installation is targeted for completion in the fall of 2017.

 In December 2021, a construction project connected the two buildings of Pocatello High School, as well as adding several new classrooms and a "commons" area.

 Since the 1950's, there have been sightings and reports of paranormal activity on the property.
 Urban legends have been proven fake but rumors among students hearing voices and feeling hugged remained under speculation for years.
 In 2014, security camera footage caught what many to believe was a ghost.
 In 2019 Ghost Hunters (TV series) investigated the school for the first episode of the 13th season.